Brexit – Information Update (posted 1 January 2023)

-The following may look inhibiting and complex, but it is, by and large, a process that we handle administratively to facilitate the smoothest delivery to your door.
-That has always been our key objective; 100% satisfaction from you ordering to the tiles then being laid and you walking on them for the first time!
+The following may look inhibiting and complex, but it is a process that we handle administratively for you to facilitate the smoothest delivery to your door.
+That has always been our primary objective.

 We are not increasing our prices but there will be some additional costs that are now chargeable.

-VAT is chargeable at 20% on our tiles that are less than 100 years old and at 5% where they are more than 100 years old.
+VAT is chargeable at 20% on tiles that are less than 100 years old and at 5% where they are more than 100 years old.
 In many instances, owing to having the original antique catalogues of the tile producer in our possession, we can date the tiles.
-Others we cannot and can only use information like the approximate dating of the house or building that they were reclaimed from, anecdotal evidence from the seller etc. In the latter instance we can provide a certificate of authenticity to state that based on details we have we believe the tiles to be older than 100 years but, given we cannot absolutely prove it, the UK Customs may decide to default to the higher VAT rating.
-We would only know with each specific order.
+Others we cannot and can only use information like the approximate dating of the house or building that they were reclaimed from, anecdotal evidence, research papers etc. In the latter instance we will provide a Certificate of Authenticity to state that based on details we have we believe in our professional opinion that the tiles are older than 100 years.
+As a caveat it is important to say that given we cannot absolutely prove the date, in this instance, then UK Customs may decide to default to the higher VAT rating.
+To date, this has never happened.

 Research if you can claim VAT you have paid.

-If, for example, you are a UK VAT registered business or a client ordering through a VAT registered business (like an Architect, Interior designer, Property development company, Builder, Tiler etc.) check whether the VAT is reclaimable as part of yours or their regular VAT return.
+If, for example, you are a UK VAT registered business or a client ordering through a VAT registered business (like an Architect, Interior Designer, Property Developer, Builder, Tiler etc.) check whether the VAT is reclaimable as part of yours or their regular VAT return.